sapegin/richtypo.js/Readme.md

 import rules from 'richtypo-rules-en';

 const allRules = richtypo(rules.all);
-const text = 'There are 1000 ways to extend Richtypo.';
+const text =
+  'There are 1000 "rules" to enrich your text with RichTypo.';

 allRules(text); // will produce the same output as above
 ```